o3de/o3de.org/content/docs/learning-guide/tutorials/assets/mesh-assets.md

 toc: true
 ---

 This tutorial demonstrates how to customize mesh asset processing for **Open 3D Engine**.
 You can use any mesh for this tutorial.
 The primary 3D scene format supported by O3DE is `.fbx`, so it's recommended to use a simple mesh asset saved to a `.fbx` file for this tutorial.
-If you don't have your own source asset for this tutorial, you can use one of the assets provided with O3DE.
+If you don't have your own source asset, you can use one of the assets provided with O3DE.

 ## Preparation